Collzbaba/DayDreamAthletic-App/README.md

 ***

 ### User Story
 Users are able to browse the different categories, as well as a special World Cup section as the tournament is currently on-going.
 Users can look at product descriptions, and they can add their products to a cart for purchase.
 In order to complete their purchase, users will need to have an account, which will also automatically apply members' discounts.
+Users can checkout products from the bag and also click the shop now button.
+The men, women, shoes, accessories and sale buttons on the nav bar are responsive and will reload to the page.
 ***

 ## Table of Contents